itsdfish/ABMPredictionMarkets.jl/docs/src/example.md

 ## Create Agent

+Below, we define an agent type which is a subtype of `MarketAgent`.
+The subjective judgments are stored in the field `judgements` for each market on a scale of 0 to 100 (e.g., cents).
+The money and bid reserve are also expressed in terms of cents.
+The maximum quantity is the maximum number of shares traded per day per agent.
+Finally, the field `shares` stores shares in separate sub-vectors for each market.

 ```@example example
 @agent struct TestAgent(NoSpaceAgent) <: MarketAgent
     judgments::Vector{Int}
     δ::Int
     money::Int
     bid_reserve::Int
+    max_quantity::Int
     shares::Vector{Vector{Order}}
 end
 ```

 ## Initialize Model

+The function defined below initializes the agent-based model.

 ```@example example
 import ABMPredictionMarkets: initialize